 International education buildings.

-We offer a holistic design service, which allows us to deliver an effective strategy commencing at the planning stages right through to the construction and subsequent operation and maintenance of the building, using Building Bulletin 93 as the blue print for compliance with Building Regulations and SPR or ISSR's.
-We also put inclusion of those with hearing impairment at the heart of our advice.
+We offer a holistic design service, which allows us to deliver an effective strategy commencing at the planning stages right through to the construction and subsequent operation and maintenance of the building, using Building Bulletin 93 as the blueprint for compliance with Building Regulations and SPR or ISSR's.
+We also put the inclusion of those with hearing impairment at the heart of our advice.

 Many education establishments have very limited budgets to maintain their buildings.
 We balance the costs of retrofit treatments, capital costs and operating costs with the benefits to pupils, students and teachers.

-Mary Hare School is a facility specifically dealing with the education of the hearing impaired, combining new dormitories with a new school facility.
-Sustainable Acoustics are working with Architecture PLB to make sure the acoustics are of the highest SEN standard, optimised throughout.
+Mary Hare School is a facility specialising in the education of the hearing impaired, combining a new school build with new dormitories.
+Sustainable Acoustics worked with Architecture PLB to make sure the acoustics are of the highest SEN standard, optimised throughout.
 Soundscaping will provide natural sound in the courtyard area.